Start Printed Page 11108

 Section 903(a)(2)(C) of the FD&C Act provides that a tobacco product in package form is misbranded unless its label contains “an accurate statement of the percentage of tobacco used in the product that is domestically grown tobacco and the percentage that is foreign grown tobacco.”
-The draft guidance provides FDA's interpretation of, and a compliance policy for, this label requirement.
+The guidance provides FDA's interpretation of, and a compliance policy for, this label requirement.

-Retail establishments, such as vape shops, which engage in certain activities may also be subject to certain requirements of the FD&C Act that apply to tobacco product manufacturers and to establishments that engage in the manufacture, preparation, compounding, or processing of tobacco product.
+Retail establishments, such as vape shops, which engage in certain activities may also be subject to certain requirements of the FD&C Act that apply to tobacco product manufacturers and to establishments that engage in the manufacture, preparation, compounding, or processing of tobacco products.
 These activities may also include modifying a product so that it is a new tobacco product requiring compliance with the premarket authorization requirements.
-This draft guidance explains which activities subject vape shops to these FD&C Act requirements and the limited circumstances under which FDA does not intend to enforce compliance.
+This guidance explains which activities subject vape shops to these FD&C Act requirements and the limited circumstances under which FDA does not intend to enforce compliance.

 II.
 Significance of Guidance

 This guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
 The guidance represents the current thinking of FDA on this topic.
 It does not establish any rights for any person and is not binding on FDA or the public.
 You can use an alternative approach if it satisfies the requirements of the applicable statutes and regulations.
 This guidance is not subject to Executive Order 12866.